cockpit-project/cockpituous/tasks/README.md

     # docker pull quay.io/cockpit/tasks

-## Deploying on Openshift
+# Deploying on OpenShift

-The testing machines can run on Openshift cluster(s).
+The testing machines can run on OpenShift cluster(s).

 Create a service account for use by the testing machines.
 Make sure to have the `oci-kvm-hook` package installed on all nodes.
 This is because of the requirement